hoangkhoaa/go-fishing/README.md

   - Press `1` to sort by rarity (rarest fish first)
   - Press `2` to sort by weight (heaviest fish first)
   - Press `3` to sort by value (most valuable fish first)
+  - Press `4` to sort by quantity (most caught first)
+- Press `h` to view your fishing history by date
 - The currently sorted column is highlighted for easy reference

+### Fishing History

+The game keeps track of your catches by day, allowing you to review your fishing history:
+- **Daily Records**: Fish catches are saved by date in the `saves` directory
+- **History Browser**: Navigate through dates with fishing activity
+- **Catch Statistics**: View fish count, total weight, and value for each day
+- **Detailed View**: For each date, see exactly what you caught with the same sorting options as the inventory
+- **Today vs. Past**: Special views distinguish between today's catches and historical records
+- **Auto-saving**: Game progress is saved automatically when fish are caught or every 5 minutes

+Each day's catches are stored in a separate save file, making it easy to track your fishing progress over time.
+All save files are located in the local `saves` directory within the game folder.

 ## Development